 Graphic organisers help learners plan before writing.
 Using boxes for 'cause', 'evidence', and 'consequence' lowers planning stress.
 Learners see and adjust their plan on paper, then write (Thinking Framework).

-The fifth strategy is using AI to model step-by-step breakdowns.
-When a teacher uses AI tools to generate a worked breakdown of a task type, they can share this with the whole class as a planning model, not as content to copy.
-AI in the classroom is particularly well-suited to generating step-by-step structures that make the planning phase explicit and concrete.
+AI in the classroom is well suited to creating step-by-step structures that make the planning phase clear and concrete.
 The learner reads the breakdown, selects their approach, and writes.
 The planning work has been modelled; now the learner applies it.

 The EEF (2018) suggests teaching metacognition directly.
 Model strategies and then give learners control.
 Evidence shows good progress using this approach across ages and subjects.
 Learners can gain seven months extra progress (EEF, 2018).